MLSysOps/MLE-agent/README.md

 ## Milestones

-- :rocket: 09/24/2024: Release the `0.4.2` with enhanced `Auto-Kaggle` mode to complete an end-to-end Kaggle competition.
+- :rocket: 09/24/2024: Release the `0.4.2` with enhanced `Auto-Kaggle` mode to complete an end-to-end competition with minimal effort.
 - :rocket: 09/10/2024: Release the `0.4.0` with new CLIs like `MLE report`, `MLE kaggle`, `MLE integration` and many new models like `Mistral`.
 - :rocket: 07/25/2024: Release the `0.3.0` with huge refactoring, many integrations, etc. (v0.3.0)